-This is an ultralight PCT Gear list for those thru hiking the Pacific Crest Trail in 2024.
+This is an ultralight PCT Gear list for those thru-hiking the Pacific Crest Trail in 2025.

 What to pack on the Pacific Crest Trail takes a little time and a little investment in money but everything on the Ultralight PCT List is easily available and reasonably priced.

 The Pacific Crest Trail is tough.
-Starting in the dry desert with long dry sections require you to carry heavy amounts of water.
-For this a you need a quality ultralight backpack for the PCT.
+Starting in the desert with long dry sections requires you to carry heavy amounts of water.
+For this, you need a quality ultralight backpack for the PCT.

-Then comes the cold high mountains of the Sierra which requires cold weather gear, bear canisters and potentially snow gear like an ice axe and microspikes.
+Then comes the cold high mountains of the Sierra which require cold weather gear, bear canisters, and potentially snow gear like an ice axe and microspikes.

 Later comes Northern California which is tough on the feet.
 You will need to choose the best hiking shoes for the PCT to prevent injury.